LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 2. Error - this status message will display if there has been an error in loading the form.
 3. Form submitted - this status message will display if the form has already been submitted and cannot be reopened for security reasons.

-### Configuration for the form invitation, alerts and error message texts (located in the [string localization keys](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-string-localization-string-values.html)):
+### Configuration for the form invitation, alerts and error message texts located in the [string localization keys](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-string-localization-string-values.html):

 | STRING NAME | USED IN | DEFAULT VALUE|
 |-------------|-----------|-------------|